How to build a fence: Make sure a privacy fence actually delivers privacy

-Understand local ordinances, regulations and building codes before installing your fence, or you may have to take it down.
+Learning how to build a fence means you need to understand local ordinances, regulations and building codes before installing your fence, or you may have to take it down.

 There’s more than one reason to get a fence-building permit from city hall.
 Build it in the wrong place or too high and you may wind up being forced to tear it down.
 And fences are so prominent that if you build without a permit, chances are you’ll get caught and will have to buy one anyway—and pay a fine.
 When you apply for a fence permit you’ll get a copy of the rules that apply to fences in your area.
 It’ll include required setbacks from property lines, sidewalks and roads, as well as allowable heights, which will usually vary from front to back yards.